Keysox/cypress/CONTRIBUTING.md

 - When opening a PR for a specific issue already open, please name the branch you are working on using the convention `issue-[issue number]`.
 For example, if your PR fixes Issue #803, name your branch `issue-803`.
 If the PR is a larger issue, you can add more context like `issue-803-new-scrollable-area` If there is not an associated open issue, **create an issue using our [Issue Template](./.github/ISSUE_TEMPLATE.md)**.
 - PR's can be opened before all the work is finished.
 In fact we encourage this!
 Please write `[WIP]` in the title of your Pull Request if your PR is not ready for review - someone will review your PR as soon as the `[WIP]` is removed.
-- Fill out the [Pull Request Tempalte](./PULL_REQUEST_TEMPLATE.md) completely within the body of the PR.
-If you feel some areas are not relevant add `N/A` as opposed to deleteing those sections.
+- Fill out the [Pull Request Template](./PULL_REQUEST_TEMPLATE.md) completely within the body of the PR.
+If you feel some areas are not relevant add `N/A` as opposed to deleting those sections.
 PR's will not be reviewed if this template is not filled in.
 - Please check the "Allow edits from maintainers" checkbox when submitting your PR.
 This will make it easier for the maintainers to make minor adjustments, to help with tests or any other changes we may need.
 ![Allow edits from maintainers checkbox](https://user-images.githubusercontent.com/1271181/31393427-b3105d44-ada9-11e7-80f2-0dac51e3919e.png)